Nonlinear parabolic stochastic evolution equations in critical spaces Part I. Stochastic maximal regularity and local existence: Applications to semilinear SPDEs with gradient noise

-In this section we consider a stochastic Burger's equation with space-time white noise on $\Tor$.
+In this section we consider a stochastic Burgers' equation with space-time white noise on $\Tor$.
 The space-time white noise will be denoted by $w_t$.
 More precisely, we analyse the following problem for the unknown process $u:\I_T\times \O\times \Tor\to \R$

 Here $\A$ is as in \eqref{eq:SND_quasi_AB_n_Def} and for simplicity we took $\bb=0$.
 For results with Dirichlet boundary conditions see Theorem \ref{t:Dirichlet_extensions_semilinear}\eqref{it:Dirichlet_extension}.